 This year's assessment includes a new survey biomass estimate, catch distribution maps, updated catch data, and length frequency graphs for light dusky rockfish and shortspine thornyheads.
 It also includes a recommendation from the assessment authors to assign a separate ABC for light dusky rockfish.
 This recommendation was based in part on an estimated value of 0.34 for the average exploitation rate of light dusky rockfish during the period 1997-2002.
 The Authors feels this value is likely an overestimate.
-While there is no reason to suspect that catches have been overestimated during this period, survey biomass estimates have not decreased, implying that biomass may be underestimated by the survey (i.e., if the exploitation rate were truly 0.34, it seems likely that a long-lived species such as light dusky rockfish would have undergone a significant decrease in abundance).
-Therefore, the Authors does not concur with the author's recommendation to assign a separate ABC for light dusky rockfish at this time, instead deferring any recommendations on separating species from complexes to the proposed analysis for revising management of target and non-target groundfish species.
+While there is no reason to suspect that catches have been overestimated during this period, survey biomass estimates have not decreased, implying that biomass may be underestimated by the survey (i.e., if the exploitation rate were truly 0.34, it seems likely that a long-lived species such as light dusky rockfish at this time, instead deferring any recommendation to assign a separate ABC for light dusky rockfish at this time, instead deferring any recommendations on separating species from complexes to the proposed analysis for revising management of target and non-target groundfish species.